GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 Brand in HBL explores a similar set of ideas in regards to vernacular architecture (cape cod/malay house diagrams)

 This was the normal means of cultural production.
-If our design forbearers could create houses, chairs, clothes, tea kettels, broadsides, tapestries, etc. this way, surely new cultural agents today can find useful ways to collectively create?
+If our design forbearers could create houses, chairs, clothes, tea kettles, broadsides, tapestries, etc. this way, surely new cultural agents today can find useful ways to collectively create?

 that linux was free to distribute and hack was important, not just other things I mentioned?